indian oscar winners

 RRR (2023)

 RRR is destined for recognition worldwide because of its exceptional ensemble, striking cinematography, and moving narrative.
 This year (2023), the movie took Indian cinema to another level by producing an Indian Oscar winner.
 At the 95th Academy Awards, Naatu Naatu, a song from the movie RRR, directed by SS Rajamouli, won an Oscar for Best Original Song, solidifying its place among the Indian Oscar winners.
-The achievement of RRR and its inclusion among Indian Oscar winners highlights the growing global influence of Indian cinema, proving that talent knows no boundaries.
+The achievement of the RRR Oscar win highlights the growing global influence of Indian cinema, proving that talent knows no boundaries.

 RRR (2023)